-- The Undergraduate Teacher Licensure Application, available online through the School of Education.
+- The Undergraduate Teacher Licensure Application.

 - One letter of recommendation from a college-level instructor, professor, graduate student instructor, lab instructor, or a teaching assistant, who can submit their letters directly to email@example.com or drop-off at Education Building room 151.

 - A Personal Statement of 1,000 words addressing each of the following: